 Our Performance Programme was developed to challenge the dog and handler in every aspect of agility.
 This Programme includes agility, jumping and games classes.

 Our Steeplechase Programme was developed to allow for a fun and fast-paced event that aims to bring more fun and excitement back into the sport.

 The games are designed to bring back the fun of a tactical class back into agility.
 These classes also help to encourage new skills and bring new challenges to the sport.

 From listening to competitors from other countries it is apparent that once the games are understood they become a favourite class.

 You must compete at the new level the next competing day at that show if there are any competing days left or if not at your next UKA show.

 If you have pre-entered a show and the closing date has passed you will need to go to the secretary’s tent at the show and tell them you have moved up.

 The casual class is designed for the new dog, dog recovering from injury, or older dog where the handler would like to run the dog in the competition environment.
-This class will award placements and clear round rosettes.
+This class will award clear round rosettes.
 Results will not be recorded by UKA, thus it is not for progression and titles.

 Casual classes will run both jumping and agility and shall follow the same rules as standard agility and jumping classes, however it allows the dog to jump one jump height lower than their competition height and the A-frame will be set lower too.